asdqwex/rikc/README.md

 #### Relavent Files/Directory's and Structure

-    - /home/username
+    - /home/username - Your home directory
-    	-
+    	- .rikc - The config file for RIKC
-        - .chef
+        - .chef - Where all your knives from knife block should live
-        - cookbooks
+        - cookbooks - Where you store your customers cookbooks